Skip to content

 What I Liked:

 I appreciated how naturally Abbi’s new relationship plaited into her life.
 Abbi Jacobson herself is bi, and I always figured that fed into writing Ilana’s bi-and-proud sexuality.
 So while I was a bit surprised the show wanted to demonstrate Abbi’s new foray into a same-sex relationship, I was delighted to see it play out.
-It comes about as Abbi comes into a crossroads in her life, wondering if she can manage to make her art into a full-time career.
+It comes about as Abbi arrives at a crossroads in her life, wondering if she can manage to make her art into a full-time career.

 Photo/CBS Television Distribution